narissa-hajratalli/frontend-project-2/README.md

 #### Post MVP
-- Create a separate page for each provider with their name, specialty, degree, location, and if they accept Medicaid (render in another page, not the homepage)
+- Empty page to render provider name, specialty, degree, location, and if they accept Medicaid (render in another page, not the homepage)
 - Softscroll on the webpage
 - Have comments section have a timestamp so users know what date a comment was submitted
 - Have a "last edited" section for each provider's profile so users know if information is up to date